Severe Thunderstorm Warning issued for Jackson by NWS - News Break

 Severe Thunderstorm Warning issued for Jackson by NWS

-Effective: 2021-07-09 15:46:00 EDT Expires: 2021-07-09 16:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: To report severe weather contact your nearest law enforcement agency.
+Effective: 2021-07-09 15:25:00 EDT Expires: 2021-07-09 16:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: To report severe weather, contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Tallahassee.
-Target Area: Jackson A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM CDT FOR EASTERN HOUSTON AND NORTHWESTERN JACKSON COUNTIES At 246 PM CDT, severe thunderstorms were located along a line extending from near Webb to 7 miles northeast of Chipley, moving east at 20 mph.
+Target Area: Jackson The National Weather Service in Tallahassee has issued a * Severe Thunderstorm Warning for Houston County in southeastern Alabama Northwestern Jackson County in the Panhandle of Florida * Until 315 PM CDT. * At 225 PM CDT, severe thunderstorms were located along a line extending from Kinsey to near Graceville, moving east at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Cottonwood, Ashford, Cowarts, Webb, Columbia, Malone, Avon, Madrid, Gordon, Campbellton, Pansey, Grangeburg, Sigma, Enon, Wilson Mill, Barber, Keytons, Pleasant Plains, Jacobs and Farley Nuclear Plant.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Cottonwood, Graceville, Dothan, Taylor, Kinsey, Ashford, Cowarts, Webb, Columbia, Malone, Rehobeth, Avon, Madrid, Gordon, Campbellton, Memphis, Pansey, Grangeburg, Garretts Crossroads and Sigma.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0